privacy-scaling-explorations/nova-by-hand/part_3.md

 # Nova Folding Part 3: Cycle of Curve in Nova

 This part explains about what is the Cycle of Curve and How it works in Nova Folding.
 The original Nova paper used a single elliptic curve.
-However, Recursion, which generally repeats Proving and (partial) Vrifying, can improve the efficiency of proof generation by using a special pair of two elliptic curves called a Cycle of Curves.
+However, Recursion, which generally repeats Proving and (partial) Verifying, can improve the efficiency of proof generation by using a special pair of two elliptic curves called a Cycle of Curves.
 So the implementation of Nova Folding also employs the Cycle of Curve.
 The paper, [Revisiting the Nova Proof System on a Cycle of Curves](https://eprint.iacr.org/2023/969.pdf), discusses how Nova works with the Cycle of Curve and bugs found in early implementations of Nova with the Cycle of Curve.